ray-project/ray/doc/source/placement-group.rst

   extra_resource_actors = [extra_resource_task.options(
           placement_group=pg,
           # This is the index from the original list.
+          # This index is set to -1 by default, which means any available bundle.
           placement_group_bundle_index=1) # Index of extra_resource_bundle is 1.
       .remote() for _ in range(2)]